Additional Sport

 Basketball

 Basketball is a very popular recreational sport and many boys are passionate about it, especially in the boarding houses.
-Matches are played in the Sports Hall but, when the weather is good, students can often be seen in the late afternoon sunshine practising on the outdoor courts.
+Matches are played in the Sports Hall but, when the weather is good, students can often be seen in the late afternoon sunshine practising on the outdoor spaces.

 Squash